Twins score 7 in 3rd to back Berríos in 13-4 win over Royals

 TRAINER’S ROOM

 Royals: RHP Brady Singer is scheduled to start Wednesday in his regular rotation spot after his foot was bruised Friday on a comebacker. … C Cam Gallagher took foul balls off his helmet on consecutive pitches in the eighth.
 After each one, Gallagher took time to recover and was attended to by a trainer, but he stayed in the game.
+Matheny said Gallagher was going through tests after the game.

-Twins: Manager Rocco Baldelli said 1B Miguel Sanó (right hamstring strain) will likely be activated in the middle of the upcoming week.
+Twins: Baldelli said 1B Miguel Sanó (right hamstring strain) will likely be activated in the middle of the upcoming week.
 The team wants Sanó to get his timing down and he will hit off high-velocity machines.

 UP NEXT